Nexmo/station/_api/media.md

 # API Reference

 The Media API allows you to manage media files associated with your account and its applications.
-You can authenticate either using your API keys (as query string parameters: `api_key` and `api_secret`) or using a JSON Web Token (JWT) in the `Authorization` header.
+Authorisation is done using a JSON Web Token (JWT) in the `Authorization` header.

 ## Upload media